Return to Home Page of Big Sky Fishing.Com

 Book Information

-This is the definitive book about the history of Montana, written in a unique and enjoyable style.
+Written in a unique and enjoyable style, this is a different type of Montana history book.
 This work looks at this ruggedly diverse and strikingly beautiful state, a land that takes hold and won't let go.
 "Montana: High, Wide, and Handsome" is widely recognized as a classic history and delightful ode to the restless landscape and lively history of the Treasure State.

 Montana: A History of Two Centuries